Save time, reduce frustration, and have insurance claims paid faster!

 - Subjective – The patient’s chief complaint as communicated by the patient, history of present illness, location, and severity.

 - Objective – Vital signs, examination findings, health history update.

 - Assessment – Diagnosis, reasoning/evidence behind the diagnosis if applicable.

 - Plan – How the provider will treat the patient’s concern.

-It is important to have clinical notes dated and with all signatures of the clinicians.
-This means the rendering provider (dentist) and then the hygienist or dental assistant that assisted with the visit.
+It is important to have dated clinical notes that include all clinicians’ signatures.
+This means notes and signatures for the rendering provider (dentist) and then the hygienist or dental assistant that assisted with the visit.

 Sending clean claims daily ensures timely reimbursement and steady cash flow for your practice.
 Don’t let your claims pile up.
 Outsourcing your dental billing processes to eAssist Dental Solutions unburdens the in-house team from the heavy workload that is outstanding insurance collectibles.
-Combined with the powerful, user-friendly Dentrix practice management software, you can drive the success of the practice, feel confident that your practice is using best insurance billing practices, and finally start collecting 100% of what you are owed from insurance carriers.
+Combined with the powerful, user-friendly Dentrix practice management software, you can drive the success of the practice, feel confident that you are using best insurance billing practices, and finally get that pot of gold as you start collecting everything that you are owed from insurance carriers.